Stimulus checks are being mailed out weekly but some won't arrive until September. Here's why

 Harvey did just get another update when she checked her payment status on the IRS app; it says a check was mailed to her address on file, so she's hopeful the check will arrive any day now.

-Harvey is not alone as Troubleshooter Diane Wilson continues to hear from many people with similar issues.
-Several viewers claim the checks went into the wrong account, and some were sent to their tax preparer account.
+Others have reported similar issues.
+Several viewers claimed the checks went into the wrong account, and some were sent to their tax preparer account.

 Another mistake involved stimulus money being deposited into bank accounts of deceased people.